cvs-health/testaro/README.md

 ## Code style

-The JavaScript code in this project generally conforms to the ESLint configuration file `.eslintrc`.
+The JavaScript code in this project generally conforms to the ESLint configuration file `.eslintrc.json`.
 However, the `htmlcs/HTMLCS.js` file implements an older version of JavaScript.
 Its style is regulated by the `htmlcs/.eslintrc.json` file.

 ## Origin